Wernicke-Korsakoff syndrome is a brain disorder due to vitamin B1 (thiamine) deficiency.

-Korsakoff psychosis; Alcoholic encephalopathy; Encephalopathy - alcoholic; Wernicke's disease
+Korsakoff psychosis; Alcoholic encephalopathy; Encephalopathy - alcoholic; Wernicke's disease; Alcohol use - Wernicke; Alcoholism - Wernicke; Thiamine deficiency - Wernicke

-Wernicke encephalopathy and Korsakoff syndrome are different conditions.
+Wernicke encephalopathy and Korsakoff syndrome are different conditions that often occur together.
 Both are due to brain damage caused by a lack of vitamin B1.

-Lack of vitamin B1 is common in people with alcoholism.
-It is also common in persons whose bodies do not absorb food properly (malabsorption), as sometimes occurs with a chronic illness or after obesity (bariatric) surgery.
+Lack of vitamin B1 is common in people who have alcohol use disorder.
+It is also common in people whose bodies do not absorb food properly (malabsorption).
+This can sometimes occur with a chronic illness or after weight-loss (bariatric) surgery.

 Korsakoff syndrome, or Korsakoff psychosis, tends to develop as Wernicke symptoms go away.
 Wernicke encephalopathy causes brain damage in lower parts of the brain called the thalamus and hypothalamus.
 Korsakoff psychosis results from permanent damage to areas of the brain involved with memory.